elo-enterprises/k8s-tools/README.md

 ## Makefile.compose.mk

-This repository includes Makefile macros which can **build a bridge between docker-compose services and make-targets**, and provide a minimum viable pattern for container-dispatch.
+This repository includes Makefile macros which can [**build a bridge between docker-compose services and make-targets**](#makecompose-bridge) at the same time as it provides a [**minimum viable pattern for container-dispatch.**](#container-dispatch).

 The main macro is called `compose.import`, which can be used/included from any Makefile, used with any compose file, and used with *multiple* compose files (more on that later).

 ### But Why?

-There's a few reasons why you might care about something like this in the context of tool-containers, builds, and complex task orchestration:
+There's many reasons why you might want these capabilities if you're working with tool-containers, builds, and complex task orchestration.
+People tend to have strong opions about this topic, but here are some observations that aren't too controversial:

+* **Orchestration *between* or *across* tool containers is usually awkward.** This is a task that needs some structure imposed; You can get that structure in lots of ways, but it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.  *Project automation ideally needs to run smoothly both inside and outside of CI/CD.*
+* **If running commands with different containers is easy, then there is less need to try and get everything into *one* tool container.**  This is time-consuming, and can be pretty hard if very different base images are involved.
-* **Tool containers are much more useful when you can easily dispatch commands to them,** especially without some extremely long CLI invocation.
-A compose file specifying volumes and such helps a lot, but, *you don't want `docker compose run ...` littered all over your scripts for builds and orchestration*.
+* **Tool containers are much more useful when you can easily dispatch commands to them,** especially without a long, cluttered CLI invocation.
+A compose file specifying volumes and such helps a lot, but *you don't want `docker compose run ...` littered all over your scripts for builds and orchestration*.
-* **Everyone knows that plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... option/argument parsing, code-reuse, reentrant behaviours, and other things you're going to need aren't simple to get.
-Configuration management tools like Ansible can fix this, but bring their own problems, including: significant setup, significant dependencies, ongoing upstream changes, and the fact that many people cannot read or write it.
+* **Everyone knows that plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-updates, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
+Configuration management tools like Ansible can fix some of this, but bring their own problems, including: significant setup, significant dependencies, ongoing upstream changes, and the fact that many people cannot read or write it.

-* **Orchestration *between* or *across* tool containers is usually awkward.** This is a task that needs some structure imposed, and while you can get that structure in lots of ways, it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.
-Project automation ideally needs to run smoothly both inside and outside of CI/CD.
-* **If running commands against several containers is easy, then there is less need to try and get everything into *one* tool container**, which can be pretty hard if very different bases are involved.
-* **Make is actually the happy medium here;** it is old but it is everywhere, it's expressive if not always *easy*, and it's fast.
-It's the lingua franca for engineers, devops, and data-science.
-Just as important.. `make` is probably the *least* likely thing in your toolkit to be affected by externalities like pip breakage, package updates, or changing operating systems completely.
+More controversially: **Make is the happy medium here**, despite the haters, the purists, and the *make is not a task-runner!* skeptics, because `make` is too good to ignore.
+It is old but it is everywhere, it's expressive but has relatively few core concepts, and it's fast.
+It's the lingua franca for engineers, devops, and data-science, probably because easy things stay easy and advanced things are still possible.
+Most importantly: `make` is probably the *least* likely thing in your toolkit to be affected by externalities like pip breakage, package updates, or changing operating systems completely.
 If you need something *outside* of docker that you want stability & ubiquity from, it's hard to find a better choice.

 The only problem is.. **Makefiles have nothing like native support for running tasks in containers**.
 So let's fix that!
 Makefiles are already pretty good at describing task execution, but describing the containers themselves is outside of that domain.
 Meanwhile, docker-compose is exactly the opposite, and so Make/Compose is a perfect combination.